-During the six months ended December 31, 2022 and the year ended June 30, 2022, the Company monetized certain of its USD-MXN foreign currency contracts and reentered at the market rate.
+During the three months ended September 30, 2022 and the year ended June 30, 2022, the Company monetized certain of its USD-MXN foreign currency contracts and reentered at the market rate.
 The Company received net proceeds of \$4,989 and \$1,493 as a result of the monetization, respectively.
 As the forecast transactions related to the monetized hedges are still probable, the gain deferred in OCI will be released when the original hedged transactions impact earnings.
-During the three and six months ended December 31, 2022, the Company recycled a gain of \$188 (2021: \$238) and \$404 (2021: \$238), respectively, from OCI to inventories.
+The Company recycled a gain of \$216 (2021: \$nil) from OCI to inventories during the three months ended September 30, 2022.